 \subsection{Related Work}

 Several geometric properties of a set of stochastic points have been studied extensively in the literature under the term {\em stochastic geometry}.
 For instance, Bearwood et al.~\cite{beardwood1959shortest} shows that if there are $n$ points uniformly and independently distributed in $[0, 1]^2$, the minimal traveling salesman tour visiting them has an expected length $\Omega(\sqrt{n})$.
 Asymptotic results for minimum spanning trees and minimum matchings on $n$ points uniformly distributed in unit balls are established by Bertsimas and van Ryzin~\cite{bertsimas1990asymptotic}.
 Similar results can be found in e.g., \cite{bern1993worst-case,karloff1989how,snyder1995aprioribounds}.
-Compared with results in stochastic geometry, we focus on efficient computation of the statistics, instead of giving explicit mathematical formulas for them.
+Compared with results in stochastic geometry, we focus on the efficient computation of the statistics, instead of giving explicit mathematical formulas.

-Recently, a number of researchers have begun to explore geometric computing under uncertainty and many classical computational geometry problems have been studied in different uncertainty models.
+Recently, a number of researchers have begun to explore geometric computing under uncertainty and many classical computational geometry problems have been studied in different stochastic/uncertainty models.
 Agarwal, Cheng, Tao and Yi~\cite{agarwal2009indexing} studied the problem of indexing probabilistic points with continuous distributions for range queries on a line.
-Kamousi, Chan and Suri~\cite{kamousi2011closest} studied the closest pair and (approximate) nearest neighbor problems (i.e., finding the point with the smallest expected distance from the query point) in the existential uncertainty model.
 Agarwal, Efrat, Sankararaman, and Zhang~\cite{agarwal2012nearest} also studied the same problem in the locational uncertainty model under Euclidean metric.
-The most probable $k$-nearest neighbor problem and its variants have attracted a lot of attentions in the database community (See e.g.,~\cite{icde08-probnn, vldb08-knn, li2010ranking}).
-Several other problems have also been considered recently, such as computing the expected volume of a set of probabilistic rectangles in a Euclidean space~\cite{yildiz2011union}, skylines (Pareto curves) over probabilistic points~\cite{atallah2011asymptotically, afshani2011approximate}, and shape fitting~\cite{loffler2009shape}.
-Instead of using probability theory, an alternative model to capture the uncertain is the {\em robust model}, where each point is assumed to lie in some {\em uncertain region} and we are interested in the extreme values of the combinatorial objects.
-For a comprehensive treatment of this model, see L{\"o}ffler's thesis~\cite{loffler2009data} and the references therein.
+The most probable $k$-nearest neighbor problem and its variants have attracted a lot of attentions in the database community (See e.g.,~\cite{icde08-probnn}).
+Several other problems have also been considered recently, such as computing the expected volume of a set of probabilistic rectangles in a Euclidean space~\cite{yildiz2011union}, convex hulls \cite{agarwal2014convex}, skylines (Pareto curves) over probabilistic points~\cite{afshani2011approximate,atallah2011asymptotically}, and shape fitting~\cite{loffler2009shape}.